CAPE ANN ANIMAL AID SHELTER MEDICINE DEPARTMENT

 SAVING MORE LIVES

 "Being able to attend to our animals' medical and surgical needs on-site without the additional step of having to visit an external veterinary clinic has been beneficial to the health and safety of our animals.
 This means that our dogs and cats get medical attention without needing an offsite appointment.
-Also, this means that our amazing foster care providers and staff now have an in-shelter resource for medical questions and concerns"
+Our amazing foster care providers and staff now also have an in-shelter resource for medical questions and concerns"

 - Cape Ann Animal Aid's Director of Shelter Medicine, Dr. Alex Becket